Viswas-Programs/Viswas-Programs/README.md

-Also, as an advertisement for the collaboration of me and @North-west-wind, we are doing opensurviv.io take a look at it and how it works here (https://github.com/North-West-Wind/opensurviv-client)
+Also, as an advertisement for the collaboration of me and @North-west-wind, we are doing opensurviv.io take a look at it and how it works here (https://github.com/North-West-Wind/opensurviv-client) and if you can help out with it, please do it!
+(Even help with setting up servers too)
 <!---
 Viswas-Programs/Viswas-Programs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.